wdrol/wdrol.github.io/other/wiki/front-end-tips-and-tricks/front-end-tips-and-tricks.md

 **Bootstrap Container Classes**

-Bootstrap has two container classes: `container` and `container-fluid` but some developers, including Sitecore developers, often misuse them.
-In general, you should only need to use `container` or `container-fluid` **once per page** at a very high level in the dom hierarchy.
+Bootstrap has two container classes: `container` and `container-fluid.` Many developers completely misuse them.
+In general, you should only need to use them **once per page** at a very high level in the dom hierarchy.
 Use `container-fluid` when you need to support full-width, edge-to-edge designs.
 Use `container` when you want Bootstrap's out-of-the-box horizontal spacing (which prevents content from crashing into the edges of small devices, while also limiting content to comfortable reading widths on larger devices and desktops).

 <br>
 <hr>

 **Bootstrap Utility Classes**

-Some developers, including front-end developers, forget that Bootstrap is much more than a responsive grid system.
-As such, they tend to overuse the grid, often in situations where a grid is not even necessary.
+Bootstrap is more than a responsive grid system.
+Developers tend to overuse the Bootstrap grid, often in situations where a grid is not even necessary.
 There is a large number of responsive utility classes to easily handle tedious CSS tasks (without using the grid and without adding custom CSS or media queries to your code).

 Example: